The Use and Abuse of Blight in Eminent Domain

 Martin E. Gold

-Sidley Austin LLP; Columbia University - Graduate School of Architecture, Planning and Preservation
+Sidley Austin LLP; Columbia University - Law School; Columbia University - Graduate School of Architecture, Planning and Preservation

 Lynne B. Sagalyn